Save the date: Thursday, November 5 - Friday, November 6, 2015!

 CTO Leadership Forums are held twice a year (at CoSN's and ISTE's Annual Conferences) and provide opportunities for district-level technology directors to share information with their peers and keep up-to-date on best practices and solutions to ed tech challenges.
 CTO Forum Reports are written after each event and made available to members in our Knowledge Center.
 These events are free, but registration is required.

-Moderator: Greg DeYoung, CIO, Blue Valley Schools, Overland Park, KS
+Greg DeYoung, CIO, Blue Valley Schools

 If you're a CoSN member, you can access members-only reports summarizing these events in the Online Store.